Did Venezuela's Chavez nudge Christ to pick South American pope?

 Jorge Mario Bergoglio of Argentina was elected in a surprise choice to be the new leader of the Roman Catholic Church on Wednesday, the first non-European pope in nearly 1,300 years.

-Chavez, who died last week, is revered with quasi-religious fervour by many of Venezuela's poorest for spending heavily on social programs and thumbing his nose at Western capitalism.
+Chavez, who died last week, is revered with quasi-religious fervor by many of Venezuela's poorest for spending heavily on social programs and thumbing his nose at Western capitalism.

 Maduro, Chavez's handpicked successor, is hoping to benefit from the outpouring of grief among his supporters and win an April 14 presidential vote.

-Though influenced by an eclectic mix of revolutionary heroes and thinkers, Chavez always professed himself to be a devout Catholic, increasingly so during his final two-year battle with cancer.
+Though influenced by an eclectic mix of revolutionary heroes and thinkers, Chavez always professed himself to be a devout Catholic, increasingly so during his final two-year battle against cancer.

 During one Mass for his health last year, Chavez wept in public and pleaded with God to extend his life.